-Nsc (Naca Counseling Subsidiary) - St. Louis, Mo logo
+Nsc (Naca Counseling Subsidiary) - St. Louis, MO logo

 NACA offers character-based mortgages with no down payment, no closing costs, and no mortgage insurance, prioritizing affordability over credit scores for homebuyers.

-Nsc (Naca Counseling Subsidiary) - St. Louis, Mo Review
+Nsc (Naca Counseling Subsidiary) - St. Louis, MO Review

-NACA (Neighborhood Assistance Corporation of America) was founded in 1988 by the Boston Hotel Workers Union as an advocacy organization focused on challenging predatory lending practices and closing the racial wealth disparity gap.
+NACA (Neighborhood Assistance Corporation of America) was founded in 1988 by the Boston Hotel Workers Union as an advocacy organization focused on challenging high-cost lending practices and closing the racial wealth disparity gap.
 Over 36 years, NACA has served 3 million people and helped 500,000 achieve homeownership through its nonprofit model.

 NACA's primary offering is their "Best in America Mortgage" product, which features zero down payment requirements, zero closing costs or fees, zero mortgage insurance, and does not consider credit scores in lending decisions.
 As of April 2026, they offer fixed rates starting at 5% for 15-year mortgages, 5.125% for 20-year, and 5.625% for 30-year terms—positioned below market rates.
 The organization also provides HUD-approved housing counseling (representing 30% of all HUD housing counseling nationally) and hosts multi-day "Achieve the Dream" events in cities nationwide where prospective members can become NACA Qualified.